chiefmurph/MAUC/README.md

 All changes on your development branch must be `committed` before you can switch branches.
-Then click the "Compare" button and under "Recent branches" click the name of the development branch you are working on (e.g., "Tweak Readme").
+Then click the "Compare" button and under "Recent branches" click the name of the temporary branch you are working on (e.g., "Tweak Readme").
+You should now see a button labeled "Update from Tweak Readme".
+Click that and your `master` branch will reflect your changes.
+You can delete the now-obsolete temporary branch